-- 7.1.5.3 To support the inclusion of preferential parking measures for carpool vehicles, car-share vehicles and low-emission vehicles as part of transportation demand management strategies and to secure such arrangements through an appropriate agreement. - 7.1.5.4 To design surface parking lots and above-grade parking garages to address pedestrian access, bicycle and carpooling parking, and in accordance with the urban design policies of Section 6.1.8.7. - 7.1.5.5 To support the implementation of user pay parking at transit hub locations.
+- 7.1.5.3 To support the inclusion of preferential parking measures for carpool vehicles, car-share vehicles and low-emission vehicles as part of Transportation Demand Management Strategies and to secure such arrangements through an appropriate agreement. - 7.1.5.4 To design surface parking lots and above-grade parking garages in accordance with the urban design policies of Section 6.1.8.7.